Logiqx/gps-wizard/docs/gpx/issues/waterspeed.md

 ### Suggestion

-I would suggest updating Waterspeed to two offer just GPX exports:
+I would suggest updating Waterspeed to offer just two GPX exports:

-1) Universal GPX export to replace the GPX exports for Strava, Google and Garmin
+1. Universal GPX export to replace the GPX exports for Strava, Google and Garmin
-2) Modified GPX export, including `<gpxdata:speed>` as well as `<gpxtpx:speed>` but in a way that can still be validated
+2. Modified GPX export, including `<gpxdata:speed>` as well as `<gpxtpx:speed>` but in a way that can still be validated

 The second export would be for GPSAR and GPS-Speedsurfing.com, until such time as they no longer require `<gpxdata:speed>`.
 It has the advantage of being compatible with existing software, but also allows GPSAR and GPS-Speedsurfing.com to smoothly transition to the universal GPX export.